Sewer Pipe Education

 HDPE (High-Density Polyethylene)

-Period of common use: 1990s-Present
+Period of use: 1990s-Present

 Modern pipe material often used in trenchless pipe bursting.
 Known for its flexibility and durability.